MAA8007/ML_projects/liverpool_classifier/README.md

 # Liverpool FC Player Classifier

 ## Overview
-The Liverpool FC Player Classifier is a deep learning application designed to classify images of Liverpool FC players.
-This project leverages the FastAI library, a high-level API on top of PyTorch, for efficient and accessible deep learning.
-It also uses Gradio for an easy-to-use web interface.
+The Liverpool FC Player Classifier is a deep learning application designed for classifying images of Liverpool FC players.
+Built with the FastAI library on top of PyTorch, this application provides an accessible approach to deep learning.
+The model has been trained to recognize various Liverpool FC players with a high degree of accuracy and is accessible both locally and through an interactive web interface hosted on Hugging Face Spaces.

 ## Features
 - **Data Collection**: Automates the collection of player images using the SerpApi.